Trump, GOP upbeat about turn in midterm numbers, vow to use Pelosi 'crumbs' comment on stump

 While the numbers have buoyed Republicans -- including Trump, who in his speech at the retreat alluded to the new polling numbers -- Democrats remain enthusiastic.

+"Democratic candidates across the country are out-hustling and out-organizing Republican incumbents, many of whom have not faced a competitive challenge in a very long time and are struggling to find those old campaign muscles,” the Democratic Congressional Campaign Committee said Friday, pointing to Republican incumbents trailing their Democratic challengers in fundraising in dozens of House races.

-While the Monmouth polls created a huge buzz this week among Republicans, particularly those in the House, a Morning Consult poll a week earlier suggested Democrats’ hopes of retaking the Senate, despite trailing by just a 51-to-49-member margin, are dimming.
+While the Monmouth polls created a huge buzz this week among Republican, particular those in the House, a Morning Consult poll a week earlier had already suggested Democrats’ hopes of retaking the Senate, despite trailing by just a 51-49 member margin, were dimming.

 The poll, taken last year from October through December, shows a decline in net approval ratings for nine of the 10 Democratic incumbents running in states Trump won in 2016.
-Among them are Sen. Jon Tester of Montana, whose net rating fell by roughly 18 percentage points by the end of the year, the most of any of the Democratic incumbents.
+Among them is Sen. Jon Tester of Montana, whose net rating fell by roughly 18 percentage points by the end of the year, the most of any of the Democratic incumbents.

-There are 34 Senate seats up for re-election, but Democrats are defending incumbents in 26 of them.
+There are 34 Senate seats up for reelection, but Democrats are defending incumbents in 26 of them.